Constitution

 • Submit minutes of each meeting, except the RTP Committee, to the Department.

-• Seek student representation on Student Affairs and Curriculum Committee.
+• Seek student representation on the Student Affairs and Curriculum Committee.
 Committee Chairs shall notify the student organizations of vacancies and provide information about the committees.

 • Make recommendations to the Department Affairs Committee regarding policy, curricular and/or procedural changes.